 When planning a fishing trip in Hokkaido, it's crucial to consider accommodation and amenities.
 Many fishing spots in Hokkaido are located in remote areas, so you'll want to research nearby lodging options.
 Some accommodations even offer special amenities for anglers, such as fish cleaning facilities and fish storage.

-7. Consider Weather and Safety
+7. Consider weather and safety

 The next thing to consider is the weather and safety.
 Weather in Hokkaido can change rapidly, and it's not uncommon for temperatures to drop suddenly, especially in northern areas.
 Remember to bring appropriate clothing and gear, and always check the weather forecast before heading out to fish.